Committee reviewing euthanasia in Canada finds some deaths driven by homelessness fears, isolation

 LONDON — (AP) — An expert committee reviewing euthanasia deaths in Canada's most populous province has identified several cases where patients asked to be killed in part for social reasons such as isolation and fears of homelessness, raising concerns over approvals for vulnerable people in the country's assisted dying system.

-Ontario's chief coroner issued several reports Wednesday — after an Associated Press investigation — reviewing the euthanasia deaths of people who weren't terminally ill.
-The reports are based on the expert committee's analysis of anonymized cases, chosen for their implications for future euthanasia requests.
+Ontario's chief coroner issued several reports Wednesday — after an Associated Press investigation based in part on data provided in one of the documents — reviewing the euthanasia deaths of people who weren't terminally ill.
+The expert committee's reports are based on an analysis of anonymized cases, chosen for their implications for future euthanasia requests.

 Canada’s legal criteria require a medical reason for euthanasia — a fatal diagnosis or unmanageable pain — but the committee's reports show cases where people were euthanized based on other factors including an “unmet social need.”